Master of Water Management and Hydrological Science

-The Master of Water Management and Hydrological Science (MWM) degree is a 36 hour non-thesis degree designed to prepare students for careers in the critically important areas of water management.
+The Master of Water Management and Hydrological Science (MWM) degree is a non-thesis degree designed to prepare students for careers in the critically important areas of water management.
 It is structured to enhance problem solving using technical and managerial skills.
 The degree incorporates principles from economics, engineering, management, policy analysis and science and requires a comprehensive final exam.
-This approach provides students with the education and training to contribute to advancements in managing water quality and quantity for the world, the nation and the State of Texas.
+This approach provides students with the education and training to contribute to advancements in managing water quality and quantity for the world, the nation, and the State of Texas.

 - Student's Advisory Committee

 - Limitations on the Use of Transfer, Extension and Certain Other Courses